 Phil: Yeah.
 And then, I remember you were telling me you were going to community colleges in the US for young talent…

 We think there is a jewel of talent.
 There is a jewel of talent there that nobody is tapping into.
-The tech services industry, with its unique mission of learning, and the culture of learning, can actually tap into that talent, create a feeder apprenticeship, I call it the digital apprenticeship, and you do a learn, earn, and work programme.
+The tech services industry, with its unique mission of learning and the culture of learning, can actually tap into that talent, and create a feeder apprenticeship, I call it the digital apprenticeship, and you do a learn, earn, and work program.

 The idea is to land them on digital backbone jobs, like security operations, data operations, and then credentialise their work with universities, and as they cross the bridge, give them an undergrad degree, but they are learning, earning, and working with us.
 That template, I am absolutely confident, is going to be the real… you know, in some form, that template is going to be the real solution for the shortage of talent in the US, and hopefully the tech services industry can lead it.

 Phil: I think I’ve learned a few things about the talent this morning.
 Saurabh, I see you want to have one last question?

 Saurabh Gupta (HFS): Yes.
 Ravi, as always, that… especially the point around, you know, let’s talk about heuristic work, not repetitive work, I think is a really wise saying for this industry.
 But I think there’s always this conflict between service providers and buyers.
 Right?
 All service providers, typically, the first blame is, you know, “Hey, we can do all this, but clients still want the basic bread-and-better stuff.”
 And the buyer perspective is, “Hey, we want all this innovation, but the service provider only delivers the bread and butter.”
 How do you bridge that gap?
 I think that is one of the fundamental issues, where we are not shaking hands; but we sort of oppose each other all the time.